Phil Jourdan

-Phil Jourdan is an author, musician and publisher based in the UK.
+Phil Jourdan is a French author, musician and publisher based in the UK.
 His literary work is often experimental in nature, and he has been called "an avant gardist through and through".
 His first book, Praise of Motherhood, was noted for its unconventional approach to the genre of memoir, as well as Jourdan's refusal to ‘allow the constraints of perspective or chronology to guide the text’ and "painfully honest".

 He is the author of three books: